 You will find information on NBO and NBAS training workshops, news about his public lectures and media appearances, his ideas about children and parenting.
 Professor Nugent is Editor of Ab Initio International, the on-line publication of the Brazelton Institute.
 To read Ab Initio International click here: AB INITIO INTERNATIONAL and for more detailed information on NBO and NBAS news, click on the Brazelton Institute web site at: http://www.childrenshospital.org/brazeltoninstitute

-In the Research and Training section you can read about Dr. Nugent’s recent visits to the Czech Republic, Ireland, Switzerland, Italy, China, Norway, Portugal and Australia are also described, as well as speaking engagements.
+In the Research and Training section you can read about Dr. Nugent’s recent visits to the Hong Kong, Tokyo and Nagoya, Czech Republic, Ireland, Switzerland, Italy, China, Norway, Portugal and Australia.
+He gave the Open Lecture at the University of Nagoya, Japan in September 2016.
 He was invited to present a Master Lecture at the 15th World Congress for the World Association for Infant Mental Health in Prague on June 1st.
 2016.
 He was also the Keynote Speaker at the 25th Nordic Infant Mental Health (NFSU) Jubilee Conference in Oslo, Norway on March 10th, 2016.
 Unni Tranaas Vannebo, NAIMH President and NBO Trainer introduced the conference.
 The title of his talk was: Beginning in the Perinatal Period – a unique opportunity for preventive intervention and support for parents.
 Participants came from all over Norway, Denmark, Iceland, Sweden and Finland.
 Other speakers included Professor Emeritus Lars Smith, Sari Ahlqvist-Björkroth and Mette Sund Sjøvold.

 Professor Nugent was also the keynote speaker at Irish Psychological Society Meeting at Galway in November, 2015 and was the keynote speaker at the International conference entitled, “Mi fido di te – I TRUST YOU! ” – A tribute to T. Berry Brazelton, which was held in Rome on March 13-14th, 2015.
 He was also the keynote speaker at the NCAST 15th Biennial NCAST Programs Institute in Seattle in Washington in June 2014 and also keynote speaker at the Montclair State University TODD OUIDA CHILDREN’S FOUNDATION CONFERENCE in May of the same year.
 He also spoke at the BIDIP conference, “Beyond the NICU: Addressing the Emotional and Developmental Health of NICU Graduates and their Families” on Sat.
 Nov.
 22nd, 2014 at the Massachusetts School of Professional Psychology.